Arc coloring of odd graphs for hamiltonicity: Iterative generation of modified n-tuples

-The sets $F_\ell$, $01E_{\ell-1}$ and $01F_{\ell-1}$ form a partition of $D_\ell$.
-We take the spanning trees of the subhypergraphs induced by these three sets and connect them into a single spanning tree using the triple $\tau$, that is: which is a spanning tree of $H_\ell$.\end{proof}
+The sets $F_k$, $01E_{k-1}$ and $01F_{k-1}$ form a partition of $D_k$.
+We take the spanning trees of the subhypergraphs induced by these three sets and connect them into a single spanning tree of $H_k$ by means of the triple $\tau$, that is: \end{proof}

 \begin{example} Example~\ref{ex6} uses $\mathcal{T}_3$ in display~(\ref{rec2}), with $S_1(\epsilon)=012$ and $S_3=034$ yielding the hypergraph $\mathcal{T}_3$ depicted in the lower left of Fig.~\ref{fig6}.
-Example~\ref{ex7} uses ${\mathcal T}_\ell$ in display~(\ref{rec5}) for $\ell=4$, $\mathcal{F}_4$ and $\mathcal{E}_3$ in display~(\ref{rec2}) and $\tau$ in display~(\ref{rec4}), with $S_1(01)=67a$, $S_2=875$, $0\underline{S}_31=02a$, $S_1(\epsilon)=146$, being these four triples the elements in $\mathcal{F}_4$; $01S_4=3bcd$, this one as the only element of $01\mathcal{E}_3$, (while $\mathcal{F}_3=\emptyset$); and $\tau=02a$, yielding the hypergraph $\mathcal{T}_4$ depicted at the lower left corner of Fig.~\ref{fig7}.\end{example}
+Example~\ref{ex7} uses $H'_k$ in display~(\ref{rec5}) for $k=4$, $\mathcal{F}_4$ and $\mathcal{E}_3$ in display~(\ref{rec2}) and $\tau$ in display~(\ref{rec4}), with $S_1(01)=67a$, $S_2=875$, $0\underline{S}_31=02a$, $S_1(\epsilon)=146$, being these four triples the elements in $\mathcal{F}_4$; $01S_4=3bcd$, this one as the only element of $01\mathcal{E}_3$, (while $\mathcal{F}_3=\emptyset$); and $\tau=02a$, yielding the hypergraph $H'_4$ depicted at the lower left corner of Fig.~\ref{fig7}.\end{example}

 \begin{corollary} To each Hamilton cycle in $O_k$ produced by Theorem~\ref{L6} corresponds a Hamilton cycle in $M_k$. \end{corollary}